 The Fishing industry is the only industry included in this subdivision, and the COVID-19 outbreak has already had a substantial negative effect on industry revenue.
 China banned seafood imports in late January 2020 in response to the outbreak.
 However, China has recently resumed accepting some seafood imports.
 Seafood exports account for over half of the Fishing industry's revenue.
 Approximately 45% of industry export revenue is generated from China, with a further 11% coming from Hong Kong.
 As a result, many operators have already started feeling the effects of the ban.
 Rock lobsters are the largest export item, with over 95% of the catch in Western Australia and South Australia usually destined for China and other Asian countries, while 99% of Queensland's coral trout is exported to China.
+Reduced demand from export markets and food-service businesses has significantly affected rock lobster sales, with prices falling as producers attempt to sell their catch to other domestic markets.
+Nevertheless, the Federal Government's freight subsidy is supporting continued rock lobster exports.
 In addition, exports to other markets, which account for approximately 13% of Fishing industry's revenue, are expected to decline due to COVID-19's global economic disruption.
 Overall, as fresh fish and seafood items are highly perishable, reduced demand and freight availability have significantly affected commercial fishing operations.